Qlik-PE/DbLoadgen/README.md

 ![DbLoadgen Init Results](images/dbloadgen-init.png "Results of an Init Command")

 ![Dbloadgen End-to-End Results](images/dbloadgen-run.png "Results of Preload and Run Steps")

-### Controlling a workload using REST API calls

-DbLoadgen will support interfacing via REST API calls to initialize and execute workloads.

-TBD  - to be completed once implemented.

 ## Using Docker